groboclown/builder.dart/README.md

 Adding The Builder To Your Project
 ==================================

-No metter if you go the procedural or declarative route, you first need to add the builder library to your `pubspec.yaml` file in the `dev_dependencies` section.
+Regardless of whether you go the procedural or declarative route, you first need to add the builder library to your `pubspec.yaml` file in the `dev_dependencies` section.

     name: my_app